-Over the years, a considerable number of franchise disputes have been heard by Canadian courts, usually on an individual franchisee-franchisor basis.
-As the number of franchisees within a given franchise system grows, however, so too do the number of disputes revolving around a common issue to all or virtually all of the franchisees within that system, both past and present.
+Many franchise disputes have been heard by Canadian courts, usually on an individual franchisee-franchisor basis.
+As the number of franchisees within a given franchise system grows, however, so too does the number of disputes revolving around a common issue to all or virtually all of the franchisees within that system, both past and present.

 In recent years, some large group actions have been brought for damages allegedly caused to franchisees by their franchisor, in respect of contractual breaches or misrepresentations.
-With the introduction in Ontario of class action legislation in 1992, under the Class Proceedings Act, franchise disputes common to a distinguishable group of all or substantially all the franchisees within a specific system started to become the subject matter of very large and significant class actions.
-Many well-known franchisors, including Tim Hortons, Shoppers Drug Mart, Midas, Pet Valu, Quiznos and Bulk Barn, have been or are currently involved in franchise class actions.
+With the enactment of class action legislation in most provinces, franchise disputes common to a distinguishable group of all or substantially all the franchisees within a specific system have become the subject matter of very large and significant class actions.
+Many well-known franchisors, including Tim Hortons, Shoppers Drug Mart, Midas, Pet Valu, Quiznos, Bulk Barn, General Motors and Suncor have been involved in franchise class actions.

-Given all of this activity, one may well question why more franchise disputes are not resolved through mediation, arbitration and other alternative methods, rather than go to court.
+Given all of this activity, one may well question why more franchise disputes are not resolved through mediation, arbitration and other alternative methods, rather than going to court.

 Franchise agreements have been characterized by the courts as contracts of adhesion prepared by franchisors with little or no ability for franchisees to negotiate terms, often between a corporation with significant assets and resources and an individual entrepreneur with very limited assets and resources.
 Litigation between these parties has the potential to cause substantial damage to the reputation of the franchisor and significant exposure to huge damage awards, but also possible ruination and bankruptcy for the franchisee.

 In 2005, for example, after nearly five years of consultative activity by a specialized committee of lawyers, government officials and franchise industry participants (of which this author was co-chair), the Uniform Law Conference of Canada (ULCC) released a report containing a model ‘uniform franchises act,’ disclosure regulation and mediation regulation.
 The latter included detailed provisions allowing either party to a franchise agreement to require any dispute between them to be submitted to mediation.
-So far, among the three provinces that have adopted franchise legislation since the release of the ULCC report (i.e. Prince Edward Island, New Brunswick and Manitoba), it is notable that New Brunswick has substantially adopted the mediation process included in the report’s model legislation.
+So far, among the provinces that have adopted franchise legislation since the release of the ULCC report, New Brunswick and British Columbia have adopted mediation processes similar to those included in the report’s model legislation.

 Matters that may be placed on the Commercial List include applications, motions and actions that involve, among other matters, “suitable complex cases under the Arthur Wishart Act.”
 While mandatory mediation does not apply to cases on the Commercial List, the Practice Direction establishing the Commercial List states, “resort to the techniques of alternative dispute resolution (ADR), where appropriate, is recognized and encouraged as an effective aid in the disposition of issues and matters on the Commercial List.”